genericmilk/cooker/README.md

 This'll fire an alert with `Hello from other file` as the function is executed inside `app.anotherObject.boot()`

 ### Cooked file compression
-If your Laravel application is running in `APP_DEBUG=true` mode, any cooked files will retain their original formatting.
-If you are running in `APP_DEBUG=false` mode then all scripts except for javascript and css libraries will be minified to reduce load times
+If your Laravel application is running in `config.debug=true` mode, any cooked files will retain their original formatting.
+If you are running in `config.debug=false` mode then all scripts except for javascript and css libraries will be minified to reduce load times

 ### Upgrading from Cooker 3.x.x